 Family mediation and collaborative law are methods for keeping divorce proceedings out of court.
 They are particularly suitable for couples who are seeking to reach an agreed settlement and avoid unnecessary hostility and can both significantly speed up a divorce and help keep your legal costs down.
 Neither family mediation nor collaborative law will suit a divorce where it’s likely there will be plenty of antagonism with one or both parties really fighting their corner hard.
 It’s well worth considering family mediation and collaborative law if you think you either might be suitable for you – in which case you will need to seek out a qualified mediator or collaborative lawyer.

 Ask your solicitor exactly how often you will be kept informed of developments with the case.
 Do not expect to be contacted every day, however do expect to receive regular contact especially if and when any major developments take place.
 Equally discuss with your solicitor how they will routinely contact you.
 For example if you prefer dealing with e-mail, are they prepared to keep in touch by e-mail?
+And would you prefer meetings by zoom video?
+It’s surprising how many solicitors still haven’t caught up with video meeting

 Although fees form a big part of a decision in choosing a solicitor, do not be tempted to substitute quality for going for the very cheapest you can find.